Skip to main content

 • evaluate.mpr: special evaluator for MPR since it needs to check if the displaySet is reconstructable or not.

-Sometime you want to use the same evaluator for different purposes, in that case you can use an object with name and options properties.
+Sometime you want to use the same evaluator for different purposes, in that case you can use an object with name and other properties.
 For example, in 'evaluate.cornerstone.segmentation' we use this pattern, where multiple toolbar buttons are using the same evaluator but with different options ( in this case toolNames )

 {